 Last Updated on

 Nocturnal enuresis is a problem that affects young children.
-They end up urinating in their sleep and as a parent, there is no need to be overtly alarmed.
+They end up urinating in their sleep and as a parent, there is no need to be overly alarmed.
 It is a common occurrence that can be handled with proper care and love.

-What is Nocturnal Enuresis or Bedwetting?
+What Is Nocturnal Enuresis or Bedwetting?

 Nocturnal enuresis or bedwetting is involuntary urination while sleeping after the age at which bladder control usually occurs.
 It is a developmental delay and not an emotional problem or any physical illness.
 5% to 10% of bedwetting cases are due to specific medical reasons.
 However, this could be associated with some family history.